Newton's law of universal gravitation: Einstein's solution

 The first two conflicts with observations above were explained by Einstein's theory of general relativity, in which gravitation is a manifestation of curved spacetime instead of being due to a force propagated between bodies.
 In Einstein's theory, energy and momentum distort spacetime in their vicinity, and other particles move in trajectories determined by the geometry of spacetime.
 This allowed a description of the motions of light and mass that was consistent with all available observations.
 In general relativity, the gravitational force is a fictitious force resulting from the curvature of spacetime, because the gravitational acceleration of a body in free fall is due to its world line being a geodesic of spacetime.

 Extensions

 In recent years, quests for non-inverse square terms in the law of gravity have been carried out by neutron interferometry.

-Solutions of Newton's law of universal gravitation

-The n-body problem is an ancient, classical problem of predicting the individual motions of a group of celestial objects interacting with each other gravitationally.
-Solving this problem — from the time of the Greeks and on — has been motivated by the desire to understand the motions of the Sun, planets and the visible stars.
-In the 20th century, understanding the dynamics of globular cluster star systems became an important n-body problem too.
-The n-body problem in general relativity is considerably more difficult to solve.

-The classical physical problem can be informally stated as: given the quasi-steady orbital properties (instantaneous position, velocity and time) of a group of celestial bodies, predict their interactive forces; and consequently, predict their true orbital motions for all future times.

-The two-body problem has been completely solved, as has the restricted three-body problem.